 at each lamination.
 We were very attentive to this monitoring.

 The centerboard trunk part was made in the "small parts" department, on its own mold, and bonded into the hull part by the assembly crew.
 The centerboard trunk part also includes the table leg, which is hollow to accommodate the centerboard cable.
-If you feel the surface up inside your centerboard trunk, you will note that it is a smooth, finished surface, which means cured and water impermeable.
+If you feel the surface up inside your centerboard trunk, notice that it is a smooth, finished surface, which means it is cured and water impermeable.

 The interior pan is a very large piece about 18' long, that includes the v-berth and all the way aft to the quarter berth, with bumps and burbles to meet up with bulkheads and flanges to bond with the hull.
 The pan is very important in creating longitudinal stiffness in the hull.
 Surfaces such as the settee vertical sides (back rest) add a lot of structural strength, as well as making a place for the kids to kick.

 One of the neatest things about how the boat is assembled is the vacuum process that bonds the pan to the hull.
 The sandwich gives the dual benefit of providing a finished floor surface as well as added stiffness.
 All the pieces here serve dual purposes, while minimizing weight.
 Thank you Don.
 The inside of the hull is cleaned to get rid of bumps and stuff and a bed of chopped strand mat is shot on the surface that mates with the pan.
 The pan is craned into the hull and a vacuum hose is connected to the floor of the pan through a hole.
 The vacuum is turned on and a micro balloon putty is spread around the edges of the pan inside the settee lockers to seal the edges.
 Suddenly there are no pathways for air to flow to the vacuum hoses and "thwunck!" the pan is sucked down to the hull and is bonded.
 The vacuum is eased when the resin gels.